FACxBeamery/tech-test-martha/README.md

 This project was created to access my progress on the FACxBeamery training scheme thus far.

 A user can search jobs listed on github in their area, and also use advanced search parameters, keywords and contract type.
+An autocomplete provides suggestions of large US Cities

 ![landing page](https://i.imgur.com/eVRmtkv.png)